Rhea-Eve/Rhea-Eve/README.md

 - 👋 HEY!!!
 I’m @Rhea-Eve
 - 👀 I’m interested in a lot of things!
 Functional languages, bioinformatics, and I am dabbling in some systems and PL stuff.
 Anything that is math-y, hard, but also relevant.
 - 🌱 I’m currently learning more about systems stuff, 'hacking', LLMs, and more about all the things above.
 - 💞️ I’m looking to collaborate on projects related to the above stuff or anything I have here that seems unfinished.
+(Although, on second thought I am mostly working on a lot of private repos so yeah idk...:)
 - 📫 Reach me at rheakarty[at]gmail.com
 - 😄 Pronouns: she/her